-When you are The Pleaser, you say “yes” when you want to say “no.” You take care of others’ needs and ignore your own.
-You don’t set boundaries or don’t hold boundaries and then you don’t get what you need.
+Do you say “yes” when you want to say “no”?
+Do you take care of others’ needs and ignore your own.
+Do you avoid setting boundaries or don’t hold boundaries and then you don’t get what you need?

-In my book “Why did you load the dishwasher like that?
-9 Whopping Mistakes that Push Love Away,” being “The Pleaser” is one of the Whopping Mistakes!
+“The Pleaser” is one of the Whopping Mistakes in my book “Why did you load the dishwasher like that?
+9 Whopping Mistakes that Push Love Away.”

 YOU ARE ALWAYS TRAINING OTHERS HOW TO TREAT YOU

 Do you make their needs more important than yours?
-Of course, there are times when that is part of the give-and-take of a relationship where you have committed to be a partner.
+Sometimes that is part of the give-and-take of a relationship where you have committed to be a partner.
 This can apply to your personal and your work relationships.

 When you always put others first, you train people that you will take care of them.
 (There are exceptions, such as infants and people who are sick, but we can’t keep giving and giving endlessly.
 Sometimes, you do it because you care, and then they expect it.
 Maybe you are afraid that they won’t like you as much, or even continue to love you, if you didn’t do what they asked.
 Maybe you are afraid if you said “no,” they would leave you.
 If this is your challenge, what would you say to a friend if they were afraid to ask for what they want and then felt resentful when they supported others and never asked or received what they wanted.
-If it’s a mutual relationship, then that means both of you have your needs met (if not in the moment than overall).
+If it’s a mutual relationship, then over time that means both of you have your needs met.

 THEY ARE NOT MINDREADERS SO ASK FOR (NOT DEMAND) WHAT YOU WANT